rmcgibbo/group_meeting_april22/slides.md

 ---

-title: Large-Margin Distance Metric (KDML)
+title: Kinetic Distance Metric Learning (KDML)

 - A set of $N$ triplets of structres, $(a, b, c)$, where $a$ and
   $b$ appear close together in a single traj., while $a$ and $c$ don't.